the0neWhoKnocks/writeups/code_patterns/README.md

 What does something like this give us?
-There have been times in the past where myself & others have made the simple mistake of not adding a `.` for JS selectors, or adding a `.` for CSS classes and waisting time trying to figure out why an experience isn't functioning as expected.
+There have been times in the past where myself & others have made the simple mistake of not adding a `.` for JS selectors, or adding a `.` for CSS classes and wasting time trying to figure out why an experience isn't functioning as expected.
 Setting up prefixes & suffixes allows us to then do something like this.